FuchsEDV/Thrixty/README.md

 		(planned)
 		* Compensate too fast file load events
 		* Rename "state"-attribute on buttons to "thrixty-state" to stay consistant
-		* Readme custom CSS example for portrait-pictures.

 		(done)
+		* Now respects max-width and max-height on the main div.
+			* The main div still needs to set the style tag, so do this over CSS-Selectors!
+			* Included a custom CSS example into the Readme.
 		* Improvement of filelist parse.
 	* V2.0.1:
 		* Hotfix: Error with Whitespaces